bpVandana/tmdb-alexa-skill/React-native/README.md

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

 #### `npm run android`

-Like `npm start`, but also attempts to open your app on a connected Android device or emulator.
-Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).
-We also recommend installing Genymotion as your Android emulator.